 Fort Benton, Montana

 Situated on the banks of the Missouri River, Fort Benton served mainly as a trading post and as a gateway for Oregon settlers.
 It is a quaint town with much character.
-Clockwise, the first picture is just outside Fort Benton, the next is downtown, the third is the pedestrian bridge that crosses the Missouri River and the last is the Grand Union Hotel.
+Clockwise, the first picture is just outside Fort Benton, the next is downtown, the third is the the Grand Union Hotel and the last is the pedestrian bridge that crosses the Missouri River.

 The Continental Divide